Folks, mark your calendar for this one because BLINK Cincinnati is THE “not to be missed” Cincinnati event for 2022.

 What’s the Best Time to Go to BLINK?

 Any time!
 All projection mapping shows are between 3-10 mins in length and are on a continuous loop so you can arrive at any time.
 Each night will feature the same projection shows and art installations.
 The only exception is the parade which will take place on Thursday (see parade info above).

 Where Should I Park?

-We split up our areas and parked accordingly (see paragraph above).
+We made our plans, split up the areas we wanted to see, and parked accordingly (see paragraph above).
 My advice would be to park in the outskirts and walk in to the areas you want to see.
 That being said, we walked all the way from 14th down the The Banks and back on the first night and we lived to tell the tale. 🙂

 If you park at a meter be sure to check the hours and days that you have to pay to park.
 Most (all?) of the downtown metered parking areas require payment every day, including Sunday.
 And I believe they all require payment until 9pm.